stormsidali2001/ioc-arise/apps/ioc-maker-cli/README.md

 - Only detects classes using the `implements` keyword
 - Constructor parameters must be typed
-- Circular dependencies are not supported
+- Circular dependencies are detected and warned about, but not automatically resolved
 - Only analyzes TypeScript files (`.ts` extension)

 ## Contributing